josephwoodward/CKFinderJcrop/README.md

 Presets - You can define your own rules in config.php file, and easly crop-resize your images.
 Aspect Ratio - You can cut your images with aspect ratio Resize - If you want, you can resize your images after cutting them.
-Over write - If you don't want to create a new file, you may overwirte it.
+Overwrite - If you don't want to create a new file, you may overwirte it.

-CKFinder plugin of a much needed image cropping feature using the JQuery based JCrop (http://deepliquid.com/content/Jcrop.html).

 To install the plugin
  1. Create folder "cropresize" inside CKfinder/plugins